ziyuema/report/report.md

 ## Feature Extraction (Max 200 Words)

+[In the Feature section, I choose PCA method as my solution.
-[In order to complete the feature extraction, we have 2 steps before we reduce dimensions to finish: feature normalization and zero mean normalization.
+In order to complete the feature extraction, we have 2 steps before we reduce dimensions to finish: feature normalization and zero mean normalization.
 The process can be regarded as finding new vectors from original vectors and project it onto the PCA axes.
 Take n-Dimensions to